stanford-crfm/helm/docs/adding_new_models.md

 We won't be adding any `TokenizerConfig` here as we are reusing `simple/model1`.
 This shows a good practice when adding a new model, always check if the correct tokenizer does not already exists.

-You should now be able to run `helm-run --run-specs "mmlu:subject=anatomy,model_deployment=simple/tutorial" --suite v1 --max-eval-instances 10` without any error.
+You should now be able to run `helm-run --run-entries "mmlu:subject=anatomy,model_deployment=simple/tutorial" --suite v1 --max-eval-instances 10` without any error.